Tool Preparation¶

-These tools are designed to work on Linux/macOS systems.
-They are wrappers for commonly used personal functions and have not been specifically tested for Windows compatibility, although this does not mean FIRERPA itself is unsupported on Windows.
-If you are using Windows, scripts ending in .sh will likely not function correctly.
-Before you begin, please ensure the FIRERPA server is running on your device.
-Some command documentation may become outdated due to updates.
-To avoid version conflicts, please install the latest version of FIRERPA, its Python library, and dependencies on your mobile device before proceeding.
-Some features require adb, so please make sure you have the latest version of adb installed.
+These tools are designed to work on Linux/macOS systems under normal circumstances.
+They encapsulate commonly used personal functions and have not been specifically tested for Windows compatibility, but this does not mean FIRERPA does not support Windows.
+If you are using Windows, scripts ending with .sh may not work correctly.
+Before starting, please ensure that the FIRERPA server on your device is already running.
+Some command documentation may be updated at any time; to avoid version issues, please make sure you have installed the latest version of FIRERPA, its Python library, and dependency libraries on your phone before proceeding.
+Some functions require ADB, so please ensure that the installed ADB is the latest version.

-First, you need to execute the following command to download the scripts and code for the related tools.
-We assume you have git installed.
+First, execute the following command to download the scripts and code of the related tools.
+We assume you have Git installed.

 git clone https://github.com/firerpa/lamda.git